cppitems/cppitems/items/001/item.md

 5 // item status
-# Basisc: source code organization, comilation toolchain, distribution options, coding style
+# Source code organization, compilation toolchain, distribution options, coding style, linting,
 This item briefly discusses important organizional options for a C++ project/library and steps through the phases of configuring and building a project using command line tools on a linux system and tools of the *LLVM* compiler infrastructure.

 ## Example library